HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

+> When creating your Theme you don't need to change all of them.
+Start changing only the Primary and Secondary and their cousins (`variant` and `on`).
+The rest  of the attributes will, most of the time, do the job.

-As you can see the colors attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be like `colorOnPrimary`.
+As you can see the color attributes are divided in some colors like `colorPrimary`, and in how should the foreground of that color be like `colorOnPrimary`.

 ![Buttons](imgs/buttons.png)

-This is very helpfull because we have now one place where we define our colors and also how the foreground of that color is, so we know that there wont be visibility problems, like if a dark colored button has dark colored text.
+This is very helpful because we have now one place where we define our colors and also how the foreground of that color is, so we know that there won't be visibility problems, like if a dark colored button has dark colored text.

-There is a relation btween primary/varinat and/ on.
-If you change one check the others
+> There is an intrinsic relation between `primary`, `variant` and `on`.
+If you change one of them you should verify that all keep looking good between each other.

-> Between `main` ,`variant`  and `on`  colors  there is a link.
-Overriding one means you need to check the others 2.

-# 3 Update your theme with your colors
+# 3. Update your theme with your colors
 Now that we have our colors set lets apply them to our Theme.

 First of all and form Androdis Studio 4.0.1 the Empty Activity wizard creates  this style